For some sexual problems may be minor and temporary, perhaps linked to more recent experiences.

 Sex therapy can help people of all ages, sexual orientation and health and empowers individual and partners to deal with their sexual problems in a healthy way, to understand their sexual problems, express better sexual needs, desires and wants.
 Broadeningyour choices of sensual and sexual expression, providing you with the skills necessary for ongoing improvements to your sexual relationship.

 Psychosexual therapy can also help people living with chronic illnesses or disabilities whom may be experiencing sexual problems as a result of their condition.
-Difficulty in sexual function and sensation can through psychosexual therapy, help people explore other means of sexual intimacy and sexual pleasure.
+Difficulty in sexual function and sensation can, through therapy, help people explore other means of sexual intimacy and sexual pleasure.